smartdevicelink/sdl_evolution/proposals/0089-mobile-api-versioning.md

 </enum>
 ```

-It's using a warning element; please read "Warning element" section for details

-### Warning element
+### Element `warning`

-It should be possible to add a warning element to any XML element.
+It should be possible to add a `warning` element next to `description` to any XML element.
 The warning element should contain a human readable message which helps developers to understand:

 - That a new feature is added and not supported in older head units.
 If possible the warning should give advice how to deliver a similar experience for older head units.
 Example: PLAY_PAUSE button is not supported in head units <4.5.
 Use OK button instead for older head units.
 - That a feature is deprecated (or even fully removed) and should not be used anymore.
 If possible the warning should give an advice if the feature is replaced by a successor.
 Example: Language enum should not be used with 4.5.
 Use locale parameters instead.